gradio-app/gradio/guides/getting_started.md

 {{ code["hello_world_3"] }}
 {{ demos["hello_world_3"] }}

 We simply wrap the components in a list.
-Furthermore, if we wanted to compare multiple functions that have the same input and return types, we can even pass a list of functions for quick comparison.
+Each component in the `inputs` list corresponds to one of the parameters of the function, in order.
+Each component in the `outputs` list corresponds to one of the values returned by the function, again in order.

 ### Working with Images

-Let's try an image to image function.
+Let's try an image-to-image function.
 When using the  `Image`  component, your function will receive a numpy array of your specified size, with the shape  `(width, height, 3)`, where the last dimension represents the RGB values.
 We'll return an image as well in the form of a numpy array.

 {{ code["sepia_filter"] }}
 {{ demos["sepia_filter"] }}

 Additionally, our  `Image`  input interface comes with an 'edit' button which opens tools for cropping, flipping, rotating, drawing over, and applying filters to images.
 We've found that manipulating images in this way will often reveal hidden flaws in a model.

-In addition to images, Gradio supports other media input types, such as audio or video uploads.
+In addition to images, Gradio supports other media input types, such as audio or video uploads, as well as many output components.
 Read about these in the [Docs](https://gradio.app/docs).

-### Working with Data
+### Working with DataFrames and Graphs

 You can use Gradio to support inputs and outputs from your typical data libraries, such as numpy arrays, pandas dataframes, and plotly graphs.
 Take a look at the demo below (ignore the complicated data manipulation in the function!)